-From the majestic Himalayan Mountains in the north to the pristine Kerala backwards in the south, there is a spiritual ambience that pervades throughout all of India.
+From the majestic Himalayan Mountains in the north to pristine Kerala backwaters in the south, there is a spiritual ambiance that pervades throughout all of India.
 From the vast Thar Desert in the west to the eastern shores of the Bay of Bengal, an incomparable mystical radiance illuminates some of the world’s most sacred cities.
 The enchanting lands of India, unlike any place on earth, play host to a diverse collection of spiritually significant destinations that are cherished by some of the world’s most prominent religions.

 Although Hinduism is widely known to be India’s predominate faith, a number of other significant religions also have roots that trace back to what many consider to be the world’s holiest lands.
 In addition to an array of sacred Hindu cities, Buddhists, Jains, Sikhs, and Muslims also consider particular Indian destinations especially important to their respective faiths.